 - 1. Hold Bachelor's and Master's degrees in music from accredited institutions. - 2.
 Have a cumulative grade point average of 3.0 in all previous collegiate work. - 3.
-Score an 85 or higher on the TOEFL iBT (international applicants only).
+Score an 85 or higher on the TOEFL iBT or a 6.5 or higher on the IELTS (international applicants only).